googleforgames/open-match-docs/site/content/en/docs/Reference/glossary.md

 Repositories and are versioned.

-Open Match uses [distroless/static:nonroot](https://github.com/GoogleContainerTools/distroless) images which provide just enough Linux OS to run a mostly-static binary.
-There are other flavors of distroless for the popular languages.
+Open Match uses [distroless/static:nonroot](https://github.com/GoogleContainerTools/distroless) images that provide just enough Linux OS to run a mostly-static binary.
+There are other flavors of distroless for popular languages.

 **Docker**

 [Docker](https://docs.docker.com/engine/docker-overview/) is what generally mean when they say "containers".
 It allows you to run Docker Images on a host operating system.
-Containers provide a thin layer of isolation between the host and the application that makes it think it is running in its own environment.
+Containers provide a thin layer of isolation between the host and the application that makes it think it is running in its environment.

 **Kubernetes**